1024inc/engineering-blog/eng-paths/software_engineer_2.md

 </td></tr>
 <tr><td>

-Software Engineer 2
+Software Engineer 3

 </td></tr>
 <tr><td  markdown="1">

-- Learning the codebase for 1 product / key component
+- Solid technical understanding of 1 product / key component
+- Expert in one technology on one part of our stack
-- Proficient in primary focus area (BE/FE/Data/or DevOps)
+- Strong proficiency in primary focus area (BE/FE/Data/or DevOps)

 </td></tr>
 </table>